Adding a Raster Layer¶

-In addition to vector data support (point, lines, polygons, and annotations), MapServer can also display raster data.
+In addition to vector data support (point, lines, polygons), MapServer can also display raster data.
 Through the use of GDAL library, MapServer can input and output multiple raster formats.
 Whereas in versions prior to 4.x raster input is limited to single layer, grayscale or indexed color images, recent MapServer versions support RGB and multispectral (multi-layer) images.
 This example shows how to select what layers to display when using multispectral data.

 There might be a noticeable performance hit when using RGB and multispectral images.